dmbarbour/glas/docs/GlasDesign.md

         type Bits = compact Bool list
         type T = (Bits * (1 + (T * T)))

 Glas systems will encode small, simple values directly into bitstrings.
 A bitstring is a tree with a single, non-branching path.
 For example, a byte is an 8-bit bitstring, msb to lsb, such that `00010110` is byte 22.
 A variable-width natural number 22 is almost the same but loses the zeroes prefix `10110`.
-Negative integers can be represented by inverting all the bits, so -22 is `01001`.
+Negative integers can be conveniently represented by negating all the bits, so -22 is `01001`.

 Glas systems encode most sequential structures as lists.
 Logically, a list is tree representing a right-associative sequence of pairs, terminating in unit, i.e. `type List = (Elem * List) | ()`.